Shashankb1910/Diamond_Price_Prediction-end-to-end-proj/README.md

-# this is my end to end project
+# This is my end to end project

-# first initialize the git
+# Diamond Price Prediction

 ```
 git init